 It is reported that travelers are required to pay a fee of 100 Saudi Riyals to leave Yemen.
 Travelers are recommended to obtain a police pass from the Yemen Interior Ministry or tourism police if possible otherwise they may face difficulties at government checkpoints inside Yemen.
 Contact us at +966 12-667-0080 if there is any trouble at the borderWe do not recommend that Yemeni family members travel to Saudi Arabia.
 The Saudi authorities may allow U.S. citizens to enter, but it is less likely they will give visas to Yemenis.
 If they come to the border and are turned away by Saudi authorities, they could be stranded in a very difficult situation.
 If they are allowed to enter Saudi Arabia, they will not be allowed by the Saudis to stay here long enough to complete the immigrant visa process.
 For these and other reasons, you will need to consider applying in another country.
 We are referring these cases primarily to our embassies in Malaysia, Algeria, Ethiopia and Sudan.
 If you do enter Saudi Arabia, you will need a plan for where to go next.

 Crossing the Yemen-Oman border can be dangerous, and U.S. citizens who do so are routinely detained by Omani authorities.
-Recently, Omani officials have begun requiring letters of no objection for nonresident U.S. citizens to travel into Yemen.
+Omani officials may require a letter of no objection for nonresident U.S. citizens to travel into Yemen.
 The U.S. Embassy in Muscat will not facilitate entry of U.S. citizens into Yemen.